 The diamond was made available for the public to admire up until the start of World War II.
 During the years of war, the entire collection of the Green Vaults was stored in Konigstein Fortress until they were transported to Moscow in 1945 for safekeeping (as Dresden was almost completely destroyed).
 The vaults’ contents were returned during 1958, and in 1959 they were put on display for the first time since 1942.

-During 2000-2001, the Dresden Green was showcased alongside the Hope Blue in the Harry Winston Gallery of the Smithsonian Institution.
+During 2000-2001, the Dresden Green diamond was showcased alongside the Hope Blue in the Harry Winston Gallery of the Smithsonian Institution.
 By 2004, Dresden’s Palace was also restored along with its Green Vault.
 This meant that the royal jewels (along with the Dresden Green) were officially “home”, and have remained for public display up to this day.

 And with that “happily ever after” ending of the story so does our green commemoration.